-The Case for New-Generation CIJ Technologies
+The case for new-generation CIJ technologies

-The latest CIJ technology is a step change improvement over prior CIJ options, which were themselves superior to older mechanical coding technologies.
+The latest CIJ technology is a step-change improvement over prior CIJ options, which were themselves superior to older mechanical printing technologies.

-New CIJ technologies increase coding solution reliability and extend the mean times between scheduled maintenance procedures, increasing production line uptime while reducing product rework and material waste.
-In laboratory testing, new generation CIJ coders have demonstrated uptime (defined here laboratory testing, new generation CIJ coders have demonstrated uptime (defined here as the mean interval between required maintenance, e.g. printhead cleaning) that is up to five times greater than early generation CIJ technology.
+New CIJ technologies increase printing solution reliability and extend the mean times between scheduled maintenance procedures, increasing production line uptime while reducing product rework and material waste.
+In laboratory testing, new generation CIJ printers have demonstrated uptime (defined here as the mean interval between required maintenance, e.g. printhead cleaning) that is up to five times greater than early generation CIJ technology.

-Manufacturers should look for improved technologies like these to make the coding and marking operation nearly invisible on the production line:
+Manufacturers should look for improved technologies like these to make the printing and marking operation nearly invisible on the production line:

-• The newest printhead designs ensure the highest print quality with minimal cleaning, even when using the toughest pigmented inks.
-Perforated designs with increased positive airflow are engineered for reducing ink buildup in high-output, high-Static environments like those found in wire, cable and pipe production environments.

-Cartridges with built-in intelligence replace messy open tanks.
+- The newest printhead designs help ensure the highest print quality with minimal cleaning.
+Perforated designs with increased positive airflow are engineered for reducing ink buildup in high-output, high-static environments like those found in wire and cable production environments. - Cartridges with built-in intelligence replace messy open fluids tanks.
 Sealed cartridges deliver the required inks and makeup solvents while eliminating spillage, contamination and flash-off.
-They also allow for quick ink replacement with no mistakes, so line managers don't have to worry about the wrong fluids fouling a printer, bringing down production and requiring a timeconsuming and expensive flush of the system.

-- Integrated units combine wear parts and filters into a single central module that users can easily replace on one predictable maintenance interval.
-Once the module is replaced, users can feel confident that their CIJ printer will run efficiently over a specified number of production hours. - Built-in air pumps insulate new-generation printers from external air compressors, ensuring a clean laminar flow of air over internal components and through perforated printheads.
+They also allow for quick fluid replenishment with no mistakes, so line managers don't have to worry about the wrong fluids fouling a printer, bringing down production and requiring a time-consuming and expensive flush of the system. - Integrated units combine wear parts and filters into a single central module that users can easily replace on one predictable maintenance interval.
+Once the module is replaced, users can feel confident that their CIJ printer will run efficiently over a specified number of production hours. - 4 Built-in air pumps insulate new-generation printers from external air compressors, helping ensure a clean, consistent flow of air over internal components and through perforated printheads.
 This prevents the intrusion of outside contamination in dirty production environments.
-They also tend to operate much more cost effectively than expensive plant air. - Temperature-sensing devices and internal heaters keep the ink stream at a constant temperature, regardless of ambient
+They also tend to operate more cost effectively than expensive plant air. - Temperature-sensing devices and internal heaters keep the ink stream at a constant temperature, regardless of ambient conditions, so the ink is more controllable and overspray is reduced.
+Whether the printer is installed near the extruder or next to a drafty door, it is more likely to operate smoothly and deliver optimum ink drop placement and quality.

-Benefits of New CIJ Technologies
+Benefits of new CIJ technologies

-Transitioning to new-generation variable coding in wire, cable and pipe applications brings a host of benefits:
+Transitioning to new-generation variable printing in wire and cable applications brings a host of benefits:

-- Fewer touches by maintenance personnel-especially when using high-contrast pigmented inks-lead to dramatically improved production uptime (particularly compared to analog hot-stamping and roller-coding methods) - Code content can be varied automatically based on length of wire, cable or pipe produced - Higher quality and greater flexibility enables full inline printing of scannable barcodes and logos - New coding printers are able to withstand wide temperature swings and difficult operating environments - Cartridge innovations with built-in intelligence simplify ink management and reduce human errors conditions, so the ink is more controllable and overspray is reduced.
-Whether the coder is installed near the extruder or next to a drafty door, the coder is more likely to operate smoothly and deliver optimum ink drop placement and quality.
+- Fewer touches by maintenance personnel, especially when using high-contrast pigmented inks, can lead to dramatically improved production uptime (particularly compared to analog hot-stamping and roller-coding methods) - Code content can be varied automatically based on length of wire or cable produced - Higher quality and greater flexibility helps enable full inline printing of scannable bar codes and logos - New printers are able to withstand wide temperature swings and difficult operating environments - Cartridge innovations with built-in intelligence simplify ink management and reduce human errors